jdlorimer/incremental-reading/README.md

 * Maintain scroll position and zoom on a per-card basis
 * Rearrange cards in the built-in organiser
 * Control the scheduling of incremental reading cards
+* Limit the width of cards (useful on large screens)

 ### New to Version 4